Language(s) learning, teaching and assessment

 November to January

-Language learning is a key topic in the School of LAL, with a focus on access, social justice, policy-related and political dimensions, as well as focusing on access, social justice, policy-related and political dimensions, and all pedagogies.
+Language learning is a key topic in the School of LAL, with a focus on access, social justice, policy-related and political dimensions, and pedagogies.
 A range of methodologies are applied to researching language teaching, learning and assessment.
-For example, researchers use large multimodal corpora, sociocultural approaches, eyetracking studies and systemic functional analysis.
+For example, researchers use large multimodal corpora, sociocultural approaches, ethnographic methods, eyetracking studies and systemic functional analysis.

 Key topics include: the role of emotions in language learning, decolonising the language curriculum, language testing, learning-oriented assessment, feedback literacies, the use of social media, online presence, linguistic theory in language teaching, use of corpora, use of machine translation, multilingual education, pedagogic translanguaging, and the professional development of teachers, particularly in low resource contexts/the Global South.
 There is also a vibrant strand of work in the field of English for Academic Purposes (EAP), including the development of academic writing and the teaching and support of EAP in online distance learning contexts.